gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Gumption yelped and ducked under the bot's arm.
 Maddy ducked as well but was half a moment too slow.
-A cold metal manipulator twice the size of her hand clamped around her arm!
+A cold metal manipulator twice the size of her paw clamped around her arm!
 "Target acquired!" the bot intoned.

 "Eat glue!" she yelled at it